-Students will be given data to analyse and submit a written report.
+Students will be given data to analyse and submit a written report of about four pages.

 Criteria for assessment:

 The correctness of calculated statistics.
 The quality of the explanation.
 The quality of the written work.
 Handout will be available on Moodle.